-According to Myrna Shure’s Raising a Thinking Child, there are 4 levels of asking a child for behavior you want.
+According to Myrna Shure’s “Raising a Thinking Child,” there are four levels of asking a child for the behavior you want.

-LEVEL 1 Negative interactions: yelling, belittling, shaming, etc.
+Level 1: Negative interactions: yelling, belittling, shaming, etc.

-LEVEL 2 Saying what you want positively.
+Level 2: Saying what you want positively.

-LEVEL 3 Giving information or talking about feelings.
-Click on “HOW TO GET YOUR CHILD TO LISTEN-INFORMATION/FEELINGS” at the end of the article
+Level 3: Giving information or talking about feelings.
+Click on “HOW TO GET YOUR CHILD TO LISTEN-INFORMATION/FEELINGS” at the end of the article.

-LEVEL 4 Asking thinking questions.
-Click on “HOW TO GET YOUR CHILD TO LISTEN: ASK QUESTIONS” at the end of the article
+Level 4: Asking thinking questions.
+Click on “HOW TO GET YOUR CHILD TO LISTEN: ASK QUESTIONS” at the end of the article.

 This article focuses on levels 1 and 2.

-LEVEL 1 Negative interactions: yelling, belittling, shaming
+Level 1: Negative interactions: yelling, belittling, shaming

 Children internalize negative messages.
 What we say to children likely becomes their inner speech for the rest of their lives (Bailey, 2000).